suinleelab/treeexplainer-study/README.md

 ---

-Code and documentation for experiments in the TreeExplainer paper
+This repository contains notebook code and data for the paper: *Explainable AI for Trees: From Local Explanations to Global Understanding*